splunk/ponydocs/INSTALL.md

    in order.

 Q. When I click "View PDF" I get an error, "Failed to create PDF.
 Our team is looking into it."
-A. Follow step 11 to install HTMLDOC.
+A. Follow step 11 to configure wkhtmltopdf.
    Check that the web user can write to the images directory in your MediaWiki install.

 Q. How come the vanilla ponydocs skin shipping with the extension doesn't look anything like docs.splunk.com?